Joe the Plumber: 2008 media appearances

 Wurzelbacher spoke to Katie Couric of CBS Evening News on October 15, shortly after the conclusion of the final debate.
 Asked whether Obama's proposed $250,000 tax threshold would affect him, Wurzelbacher replied: "Not right now at presently, but [...] he's going to do that now for people who make $250,000 a year.
 When's he going to decide that $100,000 is too much? [...]
 You're on a slippery slope here.
 You vote on somebody who decides that $250,000 and you're rich?
 And $100,000 and you're rich? [...]
 Where does it end?"
 He also said: "I asked the question but I still got a tap dance...almost as good as Sammy Davis Jr."

 Wurzelbacher held a press conference at his home on the morning of October 16, following the debates, where he refused to express support for either candidate.
 "I'm not telling anybody anything" about which candidate he preferred, he said, adding, "It's a private booth.
 I want the American people to vote for who they want to vote for."

 On October 16, Wurzelbacher appeared on Your World with Neil Cavuto on Fox News.
 Neil Cavuto asked if Wurzelbacher was persuaded by Obama's plan.
 Wurzelbacher said that he was not and that he was more frightened upon hearing it.
-Wurzelbacher suggested that Obama's plan was socialist in nature.
+He suggested that Obama's plan was socialist in nature.